ts-safeql/safeql/docs/guide/introduction.md

 </div>

-2. Warn you about type errors (e.g. trying to compare a string to an integer)
+2. Warn you about type errors (e.g., trying to compare a string to an integer)

 <div class="error">